-- All students must be accompanied by an adult while in the library - No food or drink should be brought into the library - Please use whisper voices only, or no voices while in the library - Follow procedures when checking out and returning books
+- All students must be accompanied by an adult while in the library. - Food or drink is not allowed in the library. - Please use whisper voices only, or no voices while in the library. - Follow procedures when checking out and returning books.